FSUDRS/fsudrs.github.io/about.md

 ---
 layout: page
-title: About
+title: About DRS
-permalink: /about/
 ---

 The Office of Digital Research and Scholarship is a part of the Florida State University Libraries.

-We provide consultations, technical expertise, and infrastructure for open and forward-thinking research projects.

-DRS hosts training sessions, aids in scholarly project development, and provides seed funding and small grants to faculty, students and staff working under in the broad category of digital scholarship.
-We develop tools, applications, and workflows to promote accessibility and to increase the impact of FSU research outcomes in open and online environments.
+We offer collaborative partnerships and consulting for technology-inflected research in the areas of digital humanities, academic publishing, and instruction.
+We focus on connecting people to people and providing tools and content for new forms of scholarship.

+This site contains detailed information on our ongoing projects and training and tutorial materials for learning new digital research skills.
+To find out more about our services, visit [https://www.lib.fsu.edu/drs](https://www.lib.fsu.edu/drs)